 - Home appraisal.
 Your lender may order an appraisal of the property to determine its value and your loan-to-value (LTV) ratio.
 In some cases, your lender may waive an appraisal.

-Do you have to have an appraisal during the refinancing process?
+Do you need an appraisal during the refinancing process?

 Depending on the type of loan you’re applying for, your lender may not require an appraisal on your home during the house refinancing process.
-For example, homeowners with an existing loan backed by the Federal Housing Administration (FHA) or the U.S. Department of Veterans Affairs (VA) may be able to refinance without a home appraisal if they choose an FHA streamline refinance or VA interest rate reduction refinance loan (IRRRL), respectively.
+For example, homeowners with an existing loan backed by the Federal Housing Administration (FHA) or the U.S. Department of Veterans Affairs (VA) may be able to skip a refinance appraisal if they choose an FHA streamline refinance or VA interest rate reduction refinance loan (IRRRL), respectively.

 For other loan types, your lender may offer an appraisal waiver and instead use an alternative method to value the home.
 This can often save time and money instead of doing a full appraisal.
 Keep in mind that the home’s value will determine whether you qualify for a refinance and will play a role in how much you can borrow against your equity if you plan to do a cash-out refinance.